brigadecore/brigade-github-gateway/docs/CI_CD.md

-Since script authors rarely, if ever, need to differentiate between a `check_suite:requested` event and a `check_suite:rerequested` event, when emitting either of these into Brigade's event bus, this gateway _also_ emits a `ci_pipeline:requested` requested event.
+Since script authors rarely, if ever, need to differentiate between a `check_suite:requested` event and a `check_suite:rerequested` event, when emitting either of these into Brigade's event bus, this gateway _also_ emits a `ci_pipeline:requested` event.
 Apart from effectively collapsing two similarly named and nearly identical events into one, the name `ci_pipeline:requested` very clearly denotes exactly what any subscribed project's script should do to handle such an event -- namely, run the CI pipeline.
 Better still, it eliminates any potential confusion arising from questions like, "What even is a check suite?"
 Since the gateway can handle such things all on its own, it is perhaps better for Brigade's end-users not to get bogged down in such details and simply focus on the fact that a `ci_pipeline:requested` event means CI should run.

 Again, to help end-users avoid getting bogged down in the complexities of things such as the GitHub Checks API, when emitting a `check_run:rerequested` event,